ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-overview.md

 {@snippet features/image-full}

+## Base image feature

+The base image feature does not support any user interface for inserting or managing images.
+Its sole purpose is to lay ground for other plugins (listed below) to build the target user experience.
+This pattern (composition of atomic features) is common for CKEditor 5 and allows the developers to build their own customized experience by implementing specific subfeatures differently.

 ## Image features

 The [`@ckeditor/ckeditor5-image`](https://www.npmjs.com/package/@ckeditor/ckeditor5-image) package contains multiple plugins that implement various image-related features.
 The {@link module:image/image~Image `Image`} plugin is at the core of the ecosystem.
 Available in all {@link builds/guides/overview ready-to-use editor builds}, it provides the basic support for block and inline images.
 There are many other plugins that extend the editor capabilities: